andropar/al-folio/_pages/about.md

  Hi!
 You're probably here because you want to get to know me a little better.
 And you found the right place for that :wave:

- I am currently doing my **MSc in Computer Science** at [Leipzig University](https://www.uni-leipzig.de), which I started after a Bachelor in Business Information Systems.
+ I am currently doing my **MSc in Computer Science** at [Leipzig University](https://www.uni-leipzig.de), which I started after a BSc in Business Information Systems.
 During my studies I touched on a broad range of topics, which finally led me to a deeper interest in the practical applications of Machine Learning and its intersection with (Computational) Neuroscience.

  Right now I am working on my Masters thesis at the [Max-Planck-Institute for Human Cognitive and Brain Sciences](https://www.cbs.mpg.de/independent-research-groups/vision-and-computational-cognition) under the supervision of [Martin Hebart](http://martin-hebart.de/) and [Katja Müller](http://seeliger.space/).
 We're building **models of the human visual system** and use them to take a look at the brains inner workings.
 Fun stuff!